L-functional analysis: -inner product spaces

 To show uniqueness, suppose there exists $k_1\in K$ such that $\norm{k_1}=\l$, then

 and so $\l=\norm{\frac12(k_0+k_1)}$.
 Furthermore, by the parallelogram law,

 which implies that $\norm{k_0-k_1}=0$ and thus $k_0=k_1$. \end{proof}

-After a cursory glance at the proof of \Cref{t:projection property}, it may seem as if the full assumption of $\L$-convexity is not used, since it seems that only $\idempotents$-convexity (in the application of \Cref{l:zero_distance_convex}) and the fact that if $x,y \in K$, then $(x+y)/2 \in K$ are used.
+At first glance it may seem as if the full assumption of $\L$-convexity is not used in the proof of \Cref{t:projection property}, since it seems that only $\idempotents$-convexity (in the application of \Cref{l:zero_distance_convex}) and the fact that if $x,y \in K$, then $(x+y)/2 \in K$ are used.
 However, note that these two properties yield that $K$ is convex with respect to any step function with dyadic rational coefficients, and the closedness of $K$ together with the Freudenthal Spectral theorem (\Cref{t:freudenthal}) yield $\L$-convexity.

 \begin{theorem} Let $H$ be an $\L$-Hilbert space and $M$ be a closed subspace of $H$.
 Let $x\in H$.
 If $y$ is the unique element of $M$ such that $\norm{x-y}=\inf_{z\in M}\norm{x-z}$, then $\ip{x-y}{z}=0$ for all $z\in M$.
 Conversely, if $y\in M$ such that $\ip{x-y}{z}=0$ for all $z\in M$, then $\norm{x-y}=\inf_{z\in M}\norm{x-z}$. \end{theorem}